Carol Mici, Assistant Deputy Commissioner of Classification

 The Transfer Unit manages the Department’s bed space on a daily basis ensuring efficient use of all available beds.
 Working closely with correctional facilities and the Department's Central Transportation Unit, the Transfer Unit coordinates the transfer of all inmates.

 Central Date Computation Unit

-The Central Date Computation Unit processes and monitors inmates' commitment orders and release dates.
-The Department is in the process of centralizing date computation to a system where dates will be calculated from "commitment to release" by date computation experts in central office.
+The Central Date Computation Unit (CDCU) processes and monitors all inmates' sentencing orders and release dates creating a system where dates are calculated from "commitment to release" by date computation experts in central office.
 Staff within this unit ensure inmate dates are computed timely and accurately, that releases occur timely and that outstanding legal issues are followed up on immediately.
-This unit reviews all institutional requests for Certificate of Discharge/Release for accuracy, thoroughness and compliance with Massachusetts General Law and is the Commissioner's designee for final releases.
+This unit prepares all Certificates of Discharge/Release for the state in compliance with Massachusetts General Law.
+The Director and Deputy Director of the CDCU are the Commissioner's designee for final releases.

 Data Collection Unit